-This brings new challenges to current forms of organization and transmission of knowledge, but our educational systems often remain rigid and do not appear able to keep the pace of change.
+Unfortunately, our educational systems are rarely involved in a discussion or reflection about those issues.
+They often remain rigid and do not appear able to keep the pace of change.
 As a result, a serious gap emerges between what the traditional educational organisations are producing and what society requires.
-In order to equip young people with the skills needed to address current and future societal challenges, we believe it is crucial to try and align the traditional educational institutions (both school systems and universities) with the ways R&I is produced,

-identifying the limits of discipline-based knowledge organisation and proposing new ways to address them through interdisciplinarity.
+In order to innovate science education and equip young people with the skills needed to address current and future societal challenges, FEDORA worked at identifying the limits of discipline-based knowledge organisation and proposing new ways to address them through interdisciplinarity.
+The guiding questions addressed were:

 An idea that produced a great resonance in the study group was realising that interdisciplinarity in STEM means more than managing tensions, it also considers managing balance.
 What are the tensions that we are talking about?
 Tensions between belonging and not belonging, defining or negotiating meanings, going in or out of a comfort zone, zooming in and zooming out -from details to big pictures and vice versa.